zapta/apio-wiki-dev/docs/cmd-apio-examples.md

 # Apio examples fetch

-The command `apio examples fetch` fetches a single examples or all the examples of a board.
-The destination directory is either the current directory or the directory specified with `--dst` and it should be empty and non existing.
+The `apio examples fetch` command retrieves a single example or all examples for a specific board.
+The default destination directory is the current directory and it can be overriden using the `--dst` flag.
+If the destination directory already exists, it must be empty.

 ## EXAMPLES

 ```
 apio examples fetch alhambra-ii/ledon    # Single example
-apio examples fetch alhambra-ii          # All board's examples
+apio examples fetch alhambra-ii          # All examples for the board
 apio examples fetch alhambra-ii -d work  # Explicit destination
 ```